DerelictJade/ChallengeDeck/README.md

 The Ultimate Modded/Challenge Run Companion!
 Combines all the various fun mods, and more, into one.

 ## Current Features
-* Custom Ghosts: Allows recording and playback of nameable, customised ghosts for different types of challenge/modded runs to not interfere with your normal ghosts
+### For Modded Runs
 * Always Gifts: Make level gifts spawn even if you've already collected them.
 Also displays time taken to collect level gifts
 * Demon Count Everywhere: Displays demons remaining counter on every level including sidequests and chapter 11
 * Boof Mode: A mode where you begin every level with a Boof of Life card
 * Mikey Mode: Play as though you were in a Mikey Rush, every card pickup in-game is replaced with a dominion pickup
 * Early Level Gate Unlock: Play with no demon requirement!
 Start levels with the end goal already unlocked
+### For Ghosts
+* Custom Ghosts: Allows recording and playback of nameable, customised ghosts for different types of challenge/modded runs to not interfere with your normal ghosts
+* Record Last Run: Forces the game to save a ghost file for every level run, allowing ghost playback of DNFs, Gift% runs, or just silly routes for fun.
+  * To use the ghost, open the levels Ghost Directory and rename the "last.phant" file to something else.
+By default, "0.phant" is the name of the ghost file the game will use.
+The Custom Ghost feature (above) lets you use a ghost by a different name however.
+  * Changing ghosts manually will **not load immediately** if the NeonLite/Optimizations/Cache Ghosts is enabled.

 ## Installation and Usage
 * Install [MelonLoader](https://github.com/LavaGang/MelonLoader/releases/tag/v0.6.1) and add to your Neon White installation.
 Make sure you use v0.6.1.